SFTtech/sftmumblebot/README.md

 You can either specify a conf file path as a command line argument (`sftbot myconffile.conf`), or place it at `./sftbot.conf` or `/etc/sftbot.conf`.

+### Behaviour

+By default, the bot

+- Relays messages from a mumble channel to an IRC channel
+- Leaves the channel when somebody types 'gtfo'
+- Tries to reconnect on connection failures

+However, this behaviour can be altered easily by editing `sftbot/__main__.py`, which contains several fairly self-explainatory callback functions that will be automatically invoked at the appropriate times.
+For example, certain IRC messages may be ignored by adding a line `if message.contains('bannedtext'): return` to the top of `ircTextMessageCallback`.
+More complex, 'botty' behaviour may be implemented the same way; note that you can call `irc.sendTextMessage()` and `mumble.sendTextMessage()` from everywhere within the callback functions.

 ### Dependencies

 - python2